News

 Membership and Constitution

-Cambridge Bomber and Fighter Society (CBFS) was formed by several aviation enthusiasts.
+The Cambridge Bomber and Fighter Society (CBFS) was formed by several aviation enthusiasts.
 Its aim is to restore and perpetuate the advancement of aviation preservation in the UK.
-We are mainly concerned with fighter aircraft at present: the rebuild of our very early Hurricane and Fury will be a tribute to 85 and 43 Squadrons and especially to Squadron Leader Peter Townsend.
-We are currently looking for volunteers (male or female) with or without mechanical/ engineering backgrounds (great enthusiasm is all that’s needed), to assist with restoring and refinishing components.
+We are mainly concerned with fighter aircraft at present; the rebuild of our very early Hurricane and Fury will be a tribute to 85 and 43 Squadrons and especially to Squadron Leader Peter Townsend.
+We are currently looking for volunteers (male or female) with or without mechanical or engineering backgrounds (great enthusiasm is all that’s needed) to assist with restoring and refinishing components.

-We have two workshops – one at Little Gransden, the other in the Warboys area.
-Work on both the Hurricane and Fury takes place in either workshop.
+We have two workshops, one at Little Gransden and the other in the Warboys area.
+Work on both the hurricane and the fury takes place in either workshop.

 In each workshop, our Constitution is displayed concerning policy and membership.